tenstorrent/benchmarking/README.md

 ### Installation

-First, create either a Python virtual environment with PyBUDA installed or execute from a Docker container with PyBUDA installed.
+First, create either a Python virtual environment with PyBuda installed or execute from a Docker container with PyBuda installed.

 Installation instructions can be found at [Install TT-BUDA](https://github.com/tenstorrent/tt-buda-demos/blob/main/first_5_steps/1_install_tt_buda.md).